Sinfully Sweet: Churros Filled with Dulce de Leche

 Who can resist a crispy, golden, sugar-coated churro?
-In Spain, they are traditionally eaten on New Year's Day.
-But once you learn how to make these sweet treats (with dulce de leche, no less!), you'll find even more reasons to celebrate.
+In Spain and certain Latin American countries, they are traditionally eaten on New Year's Day.
+But once you learn how to make these sweet treats (with creamy dulce de leche, no less! ), you'll find even more reasons to celebrate.

 - 1 cup water